910JQK/EasyCalculator/README.md

 	mode ? (display current mode)

 ### Commands
 Press tab key twice to show the list of commands.
-Type the folling command to show details about commands.
+Type the following command to show details about commands.

     help COMMAND